string2string/string2string/client/README.md

 =========
 * must have Python 3
 * must have pyserial
-* preferably run it on a linux machine
+* preferably run it on a Linux machine (the client looks for the serial connection in /dev/serial/by-id/)

 Running the app
 =========